Izzywa/OnBeat/README.md

         ![On video ready example](README_images/OnReadyExample.gif)

-        - Timestamp input is automatically set to the current time of the video.
+        - Automatically set the timestamp time input to the current time of the video.

         ![Timestamp auto time input](README_images/timestampTimeExample.gif)